tanyaburke/NYTBooks-Group-Project/README.md

 # NYTBooks Project - Team name: ShaCamYuTa
 Group Project

-### Collaborators: Shaniya, Cameron, Yullia, Tanya
+### Collaborators: Shaniya, Cameron, Yuliia, Tanya

 ### Description:
   This project will query the NYTimes API in order to get data, and populate it in their perspective controllers.